fseesink/MySetup/README.md

 #!/usr/bin/python
 print("Hello world")
 ```
 That’s maybe 40 bytes?
-And then you need the Python interpreter, which currently runs ~15 MB JUST for the Python3 interpreter binary.
+(The first line isn't even needed, but it's handy if you set the Python file to be executable.)
+And then you need the Python interpreter, which currently runs ~15 MB _JUST_ for the Python3 interpreter binary.
 That does not even include all the "batteries included" libraries you install.

 To be truly fair, looking at my setup on my Mac, Python 3.10 looks to take up…

-* `/Library/Frameworks/Python.framework/Versions/3.10/` is 908 MB
+* `/Library/Frameworks/Python.framework/Versions/3.10/` ~908 MB
-* `/Library/Frameworks/Python.framework/Versions/3.10/lib/python3.10/site-packages` (which holds all the pip modules I’ve installed at the system level) is 698 MB
+* `/Library/Frameworks/Python.framework/Versions/3.10/lib/python3.10/site-packages` (which holds all the pip modules I’ve installed at the system level) ~698 MB

 So we’ll say **~200 MB** for the full Python interpreter install.
-So that means you need 200MB + 40 bytes to run the Python version of "Hello World".
+So that means you really need 200 MB + 40 bytes to run the Python version of "Hello World".
+Even if you could just bundle the interpreter, it's still 15 MB.

-Now if you write the equivalent minimal app in Go:
+Now, if you write the equivalent minimal app in Go:
 ```
 package main
 import "fmt"